Irene Papas: Stardom

 Kemp described Papas as an awe-inspiring presence, which paradoxically limited her career.
 He admired her roles in Cacoyannis's films, including the defiant Helen of Troy in The Trojan Women; the vengeful, grief-stricken Clytemnestra in Iphigenia; and "memorably" as the cool but sensual widow in Zorba the Greek.
 David Thomson, in his Biographical Dictionary of Film, called Papas's manner in Iphigenia "blatant declaiming".
-She stood out, too, in Costa-Gavras's 1968 political film Z based on a real-life assassination, and in Ruy Guerra's 1983 Eréndira, with a screenplay by the novelist Gabriel García Márquez.
+She stood out in Costa-Gavras's 1968 political film Z, based on a real-life assassination, and in Ruy Guerra's 1983 Eréndira, with a screenplay by the novelist Gabriel García Márquez.

 The film critic Roger Ebert observed that there were many "pretty girls" in cinema "but not many women", and called Papas a great actress.
 Ebert noted her uphill struggle, her height, 5 ft 10 in limiting the leading men she could play alongside, her accent limiting the roles she could take, and that "her unusual beauty is not the sort that superstar actresses like to compete with."
 Ordinary actors, he suggested, had trouble sharing the screen with Papas.
 All the same, her presence in many well-known movies, wrote Ebert, inspired "something of a cult".